 Please refer to the application guidelines "Chapter 6: Areas and Grand Challenges Targeted for Application " for policies regarding each area and PO selection.
-When making a proposal, in Form 1 "R&D proposal cover" please select the area for which you are applying and the main technology category (Main technology categories refer to R&D proposals with high originality, R&D proposals with a large center of gravity, etc.).
+When creating a proposal, please select one field in Form 1 of the R&D proposal.
+Please also select a technology category (highly original research and development (R&D) proposals or approaches with a strong focus on R&D) via the Cross-Ministerial R&D Management System (e-Rad) (multiple selections are possible).